 The din of daily life in New York City can have the effect of obscuring hard work so that labors of love seem to appear out of nowhere.
-For the past year, country band Bourbon Express and producer Eric “Roscoe” Ambel (Steve Earle, Joan Jett) have been recording the band’s debut studio album, Cry About It Later, set to be released this spring, behind the well-insulated walls of Cowboy Technical Services Recording Rig in Greenpoint, Brooklyn.
+Country band Bourbon Express and producer Eric “Roscoe” Ambel (Steve Earle, Joan Jett) took their time recording the band’s debut studio album, Cry About It Later, behind the well-insulated walls of Cowboy Technical Services Recording Rig in Greenpoint, Brooklyn.

-During the summer of 2017, with tracking on Cry About It Later nearly completed, Bourbon Express received the surprising news that Dykeman was leaving the band to pursue other opportunities.
-Everyone wished him well, and it was at that point that the title of the record became clear to Curley.
+During the summer of 2017, with tracking on Cry About It Later nearly completed, Bourbon Express received the surprising news that Andrew was leaving the band to pursue other opportunities.
+Everyone wished him well, and it was at that point that the title of the record became clear to Katie.
 “I was thinking about how after nearly three years of playing together and making this record, we would have to shoot the cover without him and it might be kind of sad.
 Cry About It Later seemed apt.”
-The cover photography, by friends of the band Alexis Holloway assisted by Gregor Rupret, took place at a steam train museum in the Catskills.

-With a new record on deck and new venues and players on tap, the horizon for Bourbon Express looks anything but sad.
-After a recent mixing session at Cowboy Technical, Ms. and Mr. Curley revisited A Bar, located near the studio, for the first time since their initial encounter there.
+With a new record out and new venues and players on tap, the horizon for Bourbon Express looks anything but sad.
+After a mixing session at Cowboy Technical, Katie and Brendan revisited the bar where they first met, located near the studio.
 They recalled the night they met and swapped versions of events.
 Two whiskies appeared at their fingertips, and they commenced a toast: To Bourbon Express!